 People Who Travel

-Whether you travel for business or pleasure, traveling by air can cause dry eyes.
-This is due to the air pressure and dry environment that’s inside of an airplane.
-Some people find that keeping a small bottle of artificial tears helps provide relief.
-If you generally wear contact lenses, swap them out for glasses during the flight to avoid painful dry eye.
+Whether you travel for business or pleasure, air travel can lead to dry eyes.
+This is due to the air pressure and dry environment that’s inside of the airplane cabin.
+Some people find that administering artificial tears provides the relief they need.
+If you generally wear contact lenses, swap them for glasses during the flight to avoid painful dry eyes.
 This is especially important for long, international flights.

 People Who Need That Edge In Business

 If you suffer from vision problems, contact Carolina Forest Family Eyecare's Myopia Control Center.
-Dr. Thomas Weshefsky and our knowledgeable and caring staff will provide you with the best vision correction treatment that’s right for you.
+Our caring staff will provide you with the best vision correction treatment that’s right for you.